 In many ways, the content in your blog is like your business’s diary and it’s always on display for the public.
 A friend of Written & Recorded sees the blogroll as their number one destination when he meets a new business.
 Whether a business card is handed over or not, he’ll head straight to their website to see their blog.

-But that’s not the only advantage of adding regular content to your website.
+But that’s not the only advantage of a content strategy for a startup in Australia.
 Of course, the main advantage is SEO and you can rank higher on search engines, simply by blogging regularly and answering the questions of your potential clients.

 Blogging during your first year of business can seem like an unfair and unnecessary burden or cost – especially when those SEO benefits can take six months to kick in.
 Luckily, there’s even more that regular content can do for you and your business success.

 The phases of the first five years of business